 The first champion of NASCAR’s top division was Red Byron in 1949 driving for owner Raymond Parks.
 Richard Petty, Dale Earnhardt and Jimmie Johnson are tied for the most Cup Series titles at seven apiece.
 Jeff Gordon is next on the list with four titles.
 Lee Petty, David Pearson, Cale Yarborough, Darrell Waltrip and Tony Stewart each have three championships.

-Active drivers with a championship include Kyle Busch (two titles), Kurt Busch, Chase Elliott, Kevin Harvick, Brad Keselowski, Joey Logano and Martin Truex Jr.
+Active drivers with a championship include Kyle Busch (two titles), Joey Logano (two titles), Chase Elliott, Brad Keselowski, Martin Truex Jr., and Ryan Blaney.

 NASCAR Xfinity Series

 The Xfinity Series is the second tier of racing and often serves as a stepping stone for Cup drivers and teams.
 The series is where drivers make a name for themselves and build their fanbases.

 From 1982-1983, the series was called the Budweiser Late Model Sportsman Series before becoming the NASCAR Busch Grand National Series for the next 18 years.
 From 2003-2007, it was known as the Busch Series before becoming sponsored by Nationwide.
 This changed the name to the NASCAR Nationwide Series from 2008-2014 before changing sponsors to Comcast and becoming today’s name, the NASCAR Xfinity Series.

 The Xfinity Series holds races on the same tracks as the Cup Series, but with fewer laps.
 A flange-fit composite body is used for the Xfinity cars.

 Instead of 16 drivers making the playoffs like in the Cup Series, only 12 drivers make it to the Xfinity Series playoffs.
 The field is whittled down to eight and then four for the Championship 4, where the best finisher among the Championship 4 drivers is crowned the champion in the final race.